8 Ways Nutritionists Bounce Back After a BingeArticle posted in: Nutrition

 6. Keep Moving.

 Don’t forget about exercise.
 You cannot burn off all the calories you consume in a binge with one workout.
 To maintain your current weight, you need to balance your calorie intake with calories burned.
 To lose weight, you need to burn more calories than you consume.
-According to Healthline, to burn off a 350-calorie doughnut, for example, a 150 lb person would have to swim for 35 minutes, walk for 54 minutes or attend an hour-long yoga class.
+According to Healthline, to burn off a 350-calorie doughnut, for example, a 150-pound person would have to swim for 35 minutes, walk for 54 minutes or attend an hour-long yoga class.
 A 150-calorie cup of oatmeal can be burned off with less than a half hour of walking.
 Exercise whenever and as often as you can.
 “I try to take a walk with my family after special dinner,” says McCormick.

 7. Plan Ahead.

 You just left work.
 Your daughter has gymnastics; your son has soccer.
 You have a church meeting at seven, and dinner has to fit in there somewhere.
 It’s all too easy to go through the drive-thru and ruin your entire day of healthy eating with a double cheeseburger.
 “Have healthy options in your fridge and pantry that are already prepared and ready to eat,” says McCormick.”
 On Sundays, she does some weekly meal prep.
 Some casseroles can be completely made-ahead and baked the day of.
 Crock-pot meals can be assembled the night before and turned on before work.
-To make things even easier, stock up on your favorite South Beach entrées for those on-the-go days.

 8. Don’t Skip Meals.

 You think: I don’t need breakfast or lunch…I had enough calories last night to fuel me through the day.
 You think: I’m really not that hungry; I’ll just wait to eat.
 The reality: Skipping meals contributes to cravings and increases your risk for overeating—again, according to an April 2014 study published in Eating Behavior.
 Eating on a consistent basis prevents hunger from dictating what and how much you eat.
-On the South Beach Diet, we recommend eating six small meals a day to stave off hunger and keep blood-sugar levels steady.
+On the South Beach Diet, we recommend eating six times a day to stave off hunger and keep blood-sugar levels steady.
 Water (64 ounces a day!) also helps fill you up without filling you out.